Lieberman and Lamont Run for the Senate: Round 2

 But first, maybe the most unusual Senate race in the country this year is in Connecticut, where the Democrat, Ned Lamont, is running against the same person he defeated in the Democratic primary, incumbent Senator Joe Lieberman.
 Mr. Lieberman was the only sitting senator to lose a primary this year.
 Now he's running as an independent.
 The Republican candidate, Alan Schlesinger, has essentially become irrelevant as the national Republican Party is openly rooting for Senator Lieberman, who's been a strong supporter of the war in Iraq.
 NPR's national political correspondent, Mara Liasson, reports.

-Senator JOE LIEBERMAN (Democrat, Connecticut): Hey.
+JOE LIEBERMAN: Hey.
 Look at that.
 This is great.
 Thank you.
 Thumbs up.
 Do you feel the difference from the primary?
 I do.

 MARA LIASSON: Senator Joe Lieberman is standing on a street corner in Southington, Connecticut, waving at motorists, who smile and wave back.
 It's a brilliant New England fall day and Southington is in the midst of its annual apple festival.

-Mr. BOB BIRKMIS(ph) (Southington Democratic Town Committee): Here guys, these are the best.
+BOB BIRKMIS: Here guys, these are the best.

 LIASSON: The fritters come courtesy of Bob Birkmis, vice chairman of the Southington Democratic Town Committee.